realworldocaml/book/book/gadts/README.md

-As you can see from the signature of `flexible_find` we now allows the return value to vary according to `If_not_found.t`, and indeed the functions works as you might expect.
+As you can see from the signature of `flexible_find` we now allows the return value to vary according to `If_not_found.t`, and indeed the functions works as you might hope, with no unnecessary options.

 ```ocaml env=main
 # flexible_find ~f:(fun x -> x > 10) [1;2;5] Return_none